-Addressing the need to conserve water, improve water quality and promote access to clean water
+Conserving water, improving water quality and promoting access to clean water

 Water is a critical input to agriculture.
 About 70% of annual freshwater usage is attributed to food production.
 Unfortunately, water shortages affect more than 40% of the global population and are projected to rise.
 Cargill has an important leadership role to play in working with partners across our value chain to accelerate sustainable water solutions that protect water quality and quantity and promote access to clean water.

 Water is a complex global issue that requires a local approach.
 Water challenges vary across the regions where we operate and from which we source raw materials, and range from having too much water, to not enough water, to poor water quality and access.
 Cargill’s global ambition is to achieve sustainable water management in all priority watersheds in operations and supply chains by 2030 by applying a context-based approach.